RedactdName/READMEgenerator/Develop/output/README.md

   ## Installation
-  nah
+  Keep your head up

 ## Usage
-by clicking things
+Access node.js and answer prompts

 ## License

       This project is Licensed under MIT

+## Contributions
+on the github

+## Tests
+use it an find out

 ## Questions
-If you have any questions or would like to contact me, you can reach me at [blahblah@aol.com](mailto:blahblah@aol.com)
+If you have any questions or would like to contact me, you can reach me at [lazybonesdogs@email.com](mailto:lazybonesdogs@email.com)

 If you'd like to see more of my projects, you can check them out on my GitHub: [RedactdName](https://github.com/RedactdName)